 High-level strategy: identify the high-ROI opportunities

 If your list size is a six-digit number, you'll have to make choices with your email marketing.
-You can't blast everyone because it's expensive.
+You can't blast everyone because it's expensive and irrelevant.
 This means you need to identify the high-ROI opportunities.

 Before getting started, answer these high-level questions: